Sections From the Imaginary Future (2017)

 Supposedly, great Space Music, sometimes reminding on Steve Roach or Robert Rich, but without the tribal elements.
 Nigel Van Bradder was influenced by Tangerine Dream, Klaus Schulze and Ambient artists.

-The first Ed Van Fleet album released under his own name.
+Migration is first Ed Van Fleet album released under his own name.
 File under Electronic New Age.
 The rest of his output is much more new-agey and less electronic.
+An exception to this rule is Light This, which is melodic Progrock with some electronics.

 Les Pieces Pour le Nouveau Monde